 Hidden amongst industrial buildings is a local microbrewery gem, Orlando Brewing.
 See where the fermenting magic happens on free brewery tours Monday through Saturday at 6 p.m.
 If wine is more your speed, take a short trip through the rolling hills of Clermont to Lakeridge Winery & Vineyards for free tours and wine tasting seven days a week.
 The tour lasts approximately 45 minutes and begins with a 12-minute video presentation that shows the growing of Florida’s grapes all the way to the wine making process.

 Play volleyball, corn toss, enjoy live music and a take dip in the cool waters of the Wekiva River all for free at Wekiva Island.
-This eco-recreation destination has an old Florida feel, a bar that serves beer and wine, riverside cabanas and a dog-friendly policy.
+This eco-recreation destination has an old Florida feel, a bar that serves beer and wine, riverside cabanas and live music on select nights.
 Admission is free during the week, but the charge is only a dollar or two on the weekends.

 SIGN UP to be the first to know about deals and discounts!
 Get free email updates.